Blair Strang: Career

 As well as Shortland Street, Strang has appeared in television dramas Doves of War (for TV3), Orange Roughies (TV 1), Interrogation (Prime TV), Go Girls and Nothing Trivial.
 He also made an appearance on So You Wanna be a Popstar?, hosted by Oliver Driver, and starring Katrina Hobbs, and regularly appears in a variety of roles as a guest star or extra.

-He completed filming Māori Television's new family drama, Kaitangata Twitch, which is an adaption of the children's book by author, Margaret Mahy.
+He completed filming Māori Television's new family drama, Kaitangata Twitch, which is an adaptation of the children's book by author, Margaret Mahy.
 He has also completed a successful New Zealand tour of the theatre piece, Whero's New Net and co starred in the TV drama Nothing Trivial and Homeland.

+He recently acted in the 2023 Netflix movie Choose Love in the role of Dan, boss of the main character.

 Personal life

 He has an LLB from the University of Auckland, majoring in entertainment law, and is a practising family lawyer in Albany at North Shore Legal Chambers.

 He married his former Shortland Street co-star Katrina Devine on 10 November 2001; the couple later divorced.